microspectrometer/dev-kit-2020/doc/embedded-c-design.md

+# Example SPI transmission
+See /home/Mike/chromation/ref-dev-kit-mike/doc/spi.md

+- if the Sensor is initiating, the Sensor drives Data Ready low
+- Bridge drives Slave Select low
+- Bridge firmware writes a byte to its SPI Data Register
+    - the AVR SPI module handles clocking SCK while driving MOSI and sampling MISO
+- On each rising edge of SCK:
+    - signal on MOSI shifts into the LSB of the Sensor SPI Data Register
+    - signal on MISO shifts into the LSB of the Bridge SPI Data Register
+- On each falling edge of SCK:
+    - drive MOSI with the MSB in the Bridge SPI Data Register
+    - drive MISO with the MSB in the Sensor SPI Data Register
+- Bridge continues clocking SCK until all eight bits are swapped between Bridge and Sensor SPI Data Registers
+- Before the transmission, the SPI Data Registers look like this:
+    - Master: byte M
+    - Slave:  byte S
+- After the transmission, the SPI Data Registers are swapped:
+    - Master: byte S
+    - Slave:  byte M
+- At this point the transmission is complete:
+    - the Sensor enters a SPI interrupt routine to read the SPI Data Register
+    - the Sensor drives Data Ready high
+    - the Bridge drives Slave Select high
+    - the Bridge reads the SPI Data Register

+# functions, .h, .c, compiler, and linker
+- typical C project setup:
+    - one .c file defines the function and declares it in its .h
+    - the other .c file includes that .h and calls the function
+- how does including a .h let one .c file call functions from another .c file?
+- compiler takes each .c and outputs a .o
+- linker links the two .o files
+- what is in each .o file?
+- .o has symbols for functions and variables
+    - I'll call the symbols for functions *function symbols*
+- .o built from .c has the definitions of the function symbols
+- say another .c file calls those functions
+- the .o built from that .c references the symbols, but does not have the definitions of the symbols
+- the declaration in the .h is enough to make the .o
+- the .o builds with a placeholder
+- the linker looks for the symbol definition and inserts it at the placeholder

 # Safely butcher my project
 - I am about to butcher my project
 - first commit all changes as usual